trinhdhk/stan-intro/README.md

 ## Other packages you may interest

-- rstanarm: pre-compiled Stan model that does a lot of things brms does.
+- rstanarm: pre-compiled Stan models that does a lot of things brms does.
 It doesn't need compliation for every new model but it is less flexible and does not support mulit-threading.

 ```r
 install.packages('rstanarm')